-- 7. Presentation should first and foremost follow the legal requirements as laid out in the insolvency legislation and related subordinate legislation. - 8.
-Members who are appointed as liquidators should also be aware of the format for receipts and payments accounts for compulsory liquidations (under section 203 of the Companies Ordinance) as prescribed by the Official Receiver.
+- 8. Presentation should first and foremost follow the legal requirements as laid out in CWUMPO/ BO and related subsidiary legislation. - 9.
+IPs should be aware of the format for receipts and payments accounts for compulsory liquidations (under section 203 of CWUMPO) as prescribed by the OR.
 For consistency, it would also be advisable for special managers, where possible, to adopt a similar format.
-Under section 346 of the Companies Ordinance, the Registrar of Companies may also prescribe the format of documents (e.g. as to size, type, colour, etc), submitted to the Companies Registry.
-Office-holders should be aware of any such requirements.
+Under section 32 of the Companies Ordinance (Cap.
+622), the Registrar may also prescribe the format of documents (e.g., as to size, type, colour, etc.), submitted to the Companies Registry.
+IPs should be aware of any such requirements.
 It is advisable to check that any software packages used will be able to accommodate relevant regulatory requirements.